Violin workshop with Genevieve MacKay

 Genevieve holds a BA (English Literature) and an MA (Ancient Culture, Religion, and Ethnicity) from UBC, where she also performed in the UBC Symphony Orchestra and the Early Music Ensemble.
 Her teaching philosophy is music should be fun and everyone can learn.

-Get to know the violin in this rousing, hands-on introductory workshop.
+Students will get to know the violin in this rousing, hands-on introductory workshop.
 Violinist Genevieve MacKay will introduce the instrument, basic playing techniques and methods for putting together a performance.
 Each student will have a chance to play and explore the instrument, and the class will finish with a short student-led performance.
 No experience necessary.

 Storytelling with Molly Billows